mzak2/Truck-Delivery-Algorithm/README.md

 The following image shows the simple text UI, wherein, a customer enters a time to see the status of packages or trucks.
-In this case a customer may want to view the status of their package with the ID of 15, which will be delivered by 8.13am Note text inputs can be in upper or lowercase for usability.
+In this case a customer may want to view the status of their package with the ID of 15, which will be delivered by 8.13am Note text inputs can be in upper or lowercase for usability.<br>
 ![](truck_deliv_1.PNG)

 This image shows the mileage driven by all trucks to deliver all packages, one task was to deliver all packages within 40 miles.